Foods to Eat During 2nd Month of Pregnancy

 2. Folic Acid:

 Folate or folic acid is an essential B vitamin that has to be taken during the first trimester.
 It helps in the normal growth of the neural tube.
 Avoiding this vitamin can increase the risk of developing neural tube defects in the baby.
 Some of the best sources of folic acid include spinach, beans, and fortified cereals.

 During the second month of pregnancy, your baby’s bones begin to ossify.
 This process requires calcium.
 Therefore, you have to ensure that you get enough calcium every day during the second month.
 Include foods like dairy products and leafy green vegetables in your diet.
 These are essential for your second month of pregnancy diet.

 In the second month of pregnancy, the blood supply in your body increases to support the growing baby.
 This makes it really important to have enough iron in your body.
 Lack of iron at this stage can leave you tired and weak.
 You may also develop anaemia over time.
-Apart from the iron from your daily food intake, make sure to consume iron supplements to fulfil the iron requirement by your body.
+Apart from the iron from your daily food intake, make sure to consume iron supplements to fulfill the iron requirements by your body.

 Foods to avoid during pregnancy